ArcadeHustle/RingEdge_NoKey_softmod/README.md

 If you make use of Paragon NTFS modules for Mac you can also write content to the mounted images. https://www.paragon-software.com/us/home/ntfs-mac/

 Alternately you can also mount TC drives on OSX using CipherShed, but you'll need to use the patches from TrueCrypt to make them work on modern OSX.
-Patched versions of the CipherShed and TrueCrypt repos are included in our repo, ready to compile on OSX Cataline 10.15. https://webcache.googleusercontent.com/search?q=cache:rCoVjQzFDMoJ:https://wiki.ciphershed.org/BuildOnOSX+&cd=1&hl=en&ct=clnk&gl=us
+Patched versions of the CipherShed and TrueCrypt repos are included in our repo, ready to compile on OSX Cataline 10.15.
+We actually include the binaries as well... https://webcache.googleusercontent.com/search?q=cache:rCoVjQzFDMoJ:https://wiki.ciphershed.org/BuildOnOSX+&cd=1&hl=en&ct=clnk&gl=us

 This will help you determine which disk encryption programs are compatable with LRW if you wish to try mounting TC images that *hard* way, opposed to just using one of the methods outlined above.
 Using TrueCrypt on Windows is left as an exercise for the reader, especially considering how heavily documented it it.